 Can I get my cast wet?

-No. You won’t be able to take regular baths or showers because you have to keep the cast dry.
+No, the cast needs to stay dry.
+You won’t be able to take regular baths or showers.
 Take sponge baths instead.

 Try not to go outside when the weather is wet.
 If you must go outside when it’s wet, wrap your cast in a plastic bag.